An = Anum: History of god lists in ancient Mesopotamia

-An = Anum and its forerunners
+An = Anum, its forerunner and other related texts

-It is usually assumed that An = Anum has been composed in the Kassite period, though a text regarded as its forerunner has been dated to the Old Babylonian period.
-The most probable date of composition is assumed to be the period between 1300 and 1100 BCE.
+A list regarded as the forerunner of An = Anum has been dated to the Old Babylonian period.
+It is sometimes called the "Genouillac god list" after its original publisher, Henri de Genouillac.
+It is only known from one copy of unknown provenance (tablet AO 5376, presently in the Louvre) and from a small fragment from Nippur, but it is presumed it had wider circulation in the Old Babylonian period.
+It is usually assumed that An = Anum itself was composed in the Kassite period, The most probable date of composition is assumed to be the period between 1300 and 1100 BCE.
 The name of the list used in modern literature is based on its first line, explaining that the Sumerian name An corresponds to Akkadian Anum.
 Wilfred G. Lambert proposed that it originated in the city of Babylon.
-However, according to Jeremiah Peterson, documents from Old Babylonian Nippur indicate that both the An = Anum forerunner and other texts showing the beginning of the development of new lists fleshing out the relations between deities were also in circulation among the theologians of that city.
+However, according to Jeremiah Peterson documents from Old Babylonian Nippur indicate that both the An = Anum forerunner and other texts showing the beginning of the development of new lists fleshing out the relations between deities were also in circulation among the theologians of that city.

-While the forerunner, sometimes called the "Genouillac god list" after its original publisher, Henri de Genouillac, has only 473 entries, over 2000 names are listed in An = Anum (2123 in the most complete known copy).
+While the forerunner has only 473 entries, over 2000 names are listed in An = Anum (2123 in the most complete known copy).
 However, this should not be understood as analogous to the presence of 2000 individual deities, as many of the names are instead epithets or alternate names.
 It is nonetheless the most extensive known god list.